nyl-auster/rust-memo/README.md

 ## INSTALLATION

-install **rustup**, a command line tool for managing Rust versions and associated tools Mac & linux :
+install **rustup**, a command line tool for managing Rust versions and associated tools.
+On Mac & linux :

 ```sh
 curl https://sh.rustup.rs -sSf | sh
 ```

-If the install is successful "rustup" will display its version and available commands.
+If the install is successfull, *rustup* command will display its version and available commands.

 | Command | description |
 |---------|-------------|